abu-sufian015/Retail_Shop/README.md

 ## Summary Report
 A comprehensive breakdown of a real-world dataset, analyzed and visualized to uncover actionable insights.

+### GitHub Project Objective

+“This project analyzes sales, profit, and profit margin data to uncover trends and actionable insights that support better business decisions.
+Using Excel formulas, PivotTables, and dashboards, the project transforms raw data into clear, visual reports that help optimize profitability and guide strategic planning.”

 ### Highlights:
 - 💰 **Total Revenue**: $26,995.51M
 - 🪑 **Top Product Category**: Furniture (81.35% of Sales)